bigmoves/quickslice/docs/guides/troubleshooting.md

 ### Inspect the GraphQL schema

-Use GraphiQL at `/graphiql` to explore available types, queries, and mutations.
-The Docs panel shows all fields and their types.
+Use GraphiQL at `/graphiql` to explore types, queries, and mutations.
+The Docs panel shows all fields and types.

 ### Check Lexicon registration